 How much are you willing to spend?

-I hope you’ve enjoyed the article along with the many meat slicer tips I’ve provided, and I hope you now have a better understanding for how to use your home meat slicer!
+I hope you’ve enjoyed the article along with the many meat slicer uses and tips I’ve provided, and I hope you now have a better understanding for how to use your home meat slicer!